-This policy will require all projects funded with federal dollars awarded by the MPO to support Complete Street principles.
+This policy when implemented by the MPO, will require all projects funded with federal dollars awarded by the MPO to support Complete Street principles.
 It is required that all projects in the Transportation Improvement Program (TIP) be consistent with this Complete Streets policy before federal funds are programmed and approved in the MPO's TIP.